-From a physiographic perspective, the study area including, Focus Areas 1 and 2 (the Village of Nashville and Huntington Road Community) is mainly located within the Peel Plain physiographic region of Southern Ontario (Chapman and Putnam 1984).
-The northeast portion of the study area, comprising Focus Area 4, Focus Areas 5 and 6 (Kipling Avenue Community), and Focus Area 7 is situated within the South Slope region of Southern Ontario.
-The topography of the tableland areas ranges from flat to gently sloping in Huntington Road Community to rolling/undulating in Focus Areas 5 and 6 (Kipling Avenue Community) and Focus Area 7.
+From a physiographic perspective, the study area (including Focus Areas 1 and 2) is mainly located within the Peel Plain physiographic region of Southern Ontario (Chapman and Putnam 1984).
+The northeast portion of the study area, (comprising Focus Areas 4, 5, 6 and 7) is situated within the South Slope region of Southern Ontario.
+The topography of the tableland areas ranges from flat to gently sloping in Focus Area 2 to rolling/undulating in Focus Areas 5, 6 and 7.

-The soils within the study area are mainly comprised of well drained sandy loams and clay loams (Hoffman and Richards 1955, Soil Survey of York County, Report No. 19 of the Ontario Soil Survey).
-Huntington Road Community is overlain by well drained Brighton sandy loam soil derived from well sorted, grey calcareous sand or stratified sand and gravel.
-These soils occupy the tableland areas in Huntington Road Community, including portions of the adjacent Humber River valley slopes and bottomland.
-Kipling Avenue Community is overlain by King clay loam of good drainage derived from brown, calcareous gritty clay till loam.
-A band of well drained Pontypool sandy loam soils derived from poorly sorted calcareous sandy outwash is located in the centre of Kipling Avenue Community, in association with the upper slopes of the rolling topography.
+The soils within the study area are mainly comprised of well drained sandy loams and clay loams (Hoffman and Richards 1955 - Soil Survey of York County, Report No. 19 of the Ontario Soil Survey).
+Focus Area 2 is overlain by well drained Brighton sandy loam soil derived from well sorted, grey calcareous sand or stratified sand and gravel.
+These soils occupy the tableland areas in Focus Area 2, including portions of the adjacent Humber River valley slopes and bottomland.
+Focus Areas 5 and 6 are overlain by King clay loam of good drainage derived from brown, calcareous gritty clay till loam.
+A band of well drained Pontypool sandy loam soils derived from poorly sorted calcareous sandy outwash is located in the centre of Focus Areas 5 and 6, in association with the upper slopes of the rolling topography.
 Bottomland alluvial soils with variable drainage are associated with Main Humber, East Humber and Purpleville Creek bottomlands.
 Shallow organic soils occur within wetland areas and portions of the valley bottomlands.

-Shallow water table levels occur within the valleylands in association with intermittent drainage courses and Shallow groundwater conditions also occur wetlands. on the tablelands within Huntington Road Community (Pers.
+Shallow water table levels occur within the valleylands and in association with intermittent drainage courses and wetlands.
+Shallow groundwater conditions also occur on the tablelands within Focus Area 2 (Pers.
 Comm.
 Mr. Jim Maw - local resident and historian).
-Groundwater seepage zones were observed along the uppermost portion of the Humber River valley wall that flanks Huntington Road Community.
+Groundwater seepage zones were observed along the uppermost portion of the Humber River valley wall that flanks Focus Area 2.
 Similar seepage zones were noted in the middle to lower slopes of the East Humber River valley, in association with cedar swamps.
-Sand, silty sand and gravelly sand deposits, which occur within the overburden till, serve as a shallow overburden aquifer for local wells (e.g. Huntington Road Community).
+Sand, silty sand and gravelly sand deposits which occur within the overburden till serve as a shallow overburden aquifer for local wells (e.g. Focus Area 2).
 These lenses also discharge groundwater to the Humber River and related slope and bottomland wetlands.